avkewalr-msft/live-video-analytics/utilities/amp-viewer/README.md

 http://localhost:8094/ampplayer?ac=ams_account&an=ams_asset&st=2020-05-23T00:35:00Z
 ```

+*Note that the asset should already have a streaming locater in order for the amp-viewer utility to stream it.
+See the documentation on [Streaming Locators](https://docs.microsoft.com/azure/media-services/latest/streaming-locators-concept) for more information.
+You can create locators using the Azure Portal as described [here](https://docs.microsoft.com/azure/media-services/latest/manage-assets-quickstart#streaming-locator)*

-This will cause the page in the web app to render the Azure Media Player and request a chunk of video from the Azuer Media service to playback.
-This utility is used with the [Azure IoT Central live video analytics gateway module](https://github.com/Azure/live-video-analytics/tree/master/ref-apps/lva-edge-iot-central-gateway) project.
-The appropriate links will be created as telemetry in the IoT Central application which will cause this AMP viewer service to play the video.
+The URL will render the Azure Media Player and stream video from the Azure Media Service for playback.
+This utility is used with the reference app [Azure IoT Central live video analytics gateway module](https://github.com/Azure/live-video-analytics/tree/master/ref-apps/lva-edge-iot-central-gateway) project.
+This reference app records video clips into assets when objects are detected in the incoming live video, and creates URLs for those assets.
+This utility then allows users to view those recordings.

 ## Dependencies
   * Node